-Impacts Question nnaiı re Impact Indicator Result Justification/Mitigation Equality and Inclusion G The proposals will support prevention and recovery from homelessness for people leaving the asylum system, which disproportionately affects people with protected characteristics The proposals will support prevention and recovery from homelessness for people leaving the asylum system, which disproportionately affects people who are economically disadvantaged The proposals will enhance access to public services for this cohort The proposals will reduce rough sleeping, which impacts on social cohesion and support shared communications that minimise existing threats to cohesion linked to anti-asylum activism and tensions Health G Homelessness and rough sleeping have serious conequences for indiviudal and personal health, both physical and mental.
+Impacts Questionnaire Impact Indicator Result Justification/Mitigation Equality and Inclusion G The proposals will support prevention and recovery from homelessness for people leaving the asylum system, which disproportionately affects people with protected characteristics The proposals will support prevention and recovery from homelessness for people leaving the asylum system, which disproportionately affects people who are economically disadvantaged The proposals will enhance access to public services for this cohort The proposals will reduce rough sleeping, which impacts on social cohesion and support shared communications that minimise existing threats to cohesion linked to anti-asylum activism and tensions Health G Homelessness and rough sleeping have serious conequences for indiviudal and personal health, both physical and mental.
 The situation and risks outlined therefore have potentially significant health consequences, and the approach described is expected to have positive effects.
 Resilience and Adaptation G The proposals will support the prevention of rough sleeping and management of community cohesion risks, which will help reduce risks to public safety and community health.
 Housing G This proposals will support the prevention of homelessness, including rough sleeping and support move on to affordable homes.
-Economy Mobility and Connectivity Carbon, Nature and Environment Consumption and Production Contribution to achieving the GM Carbon Neutral 2038 target n/a Further Assessment(s): Equalities Impact Assessment G Positive impacts of whether long or s term.
-A Mix of positive and negative impacts.
-Tradeoffs to consider.
+Economy Mobility and Connectivity Carbon, Nature and Environment Consumption and Production Contribution to achieving the GM Carbon Neutral 2038 target n/a Further Assessment(s): Equalities Impact Assessment G Positive impacts overall, whether long or short A term.
+Mix of positive and negative impacts.
+Trade- offs to consider.
 Mostly negative, with at least one positive aspect.
-Trade-offs to consider.
-R Negative impacts overall.
+RR Negative impacts overall.